-If both bridges support a spanning tree protocol, they MUST agree on the protocol to be supported.
+In this case, if both bridges support a spanning tree protocol, they MUST agree on the protocol to be supported.
+The old BPDU described in Appendix A MUST be used rather than the format shown in section 4.2 or 4.3.
 When the two disagree, the lower-numbered of the two spanning tree protocols should be used.
 To resolve the conflict, the system with the lower-numbered protocol SHOULD Configure-Nak the option, suggesting its own protocol for use.
 If a spanning tree protocol is not agreed upon, except for the case in which one system does not support any spanning tree protocol, the Bridging Control Protocol MUST NOT enter the Opened state.